What is fear?

 My former reactions caused by fear have pretty much ceased but the lessons they’ve granted us are profound.

 Somehow the lives Miro and I lead, we represent the transcendence of fear.
-The majority of the questions we recieve from our readers is “how do we do this?”
+The majority of the questions we receive from our readers is “how do we do this?”

 But did we really overcome fear?
 I’d say no. But what we did learn over the last five years was how to identify, demystify and overcome fearful thoughts as they came up.